 OK, it's not just the East side of Folkestone that can look a bit rough in a certain light, the town centre is nothing to write home about either.
 Apart from that though, it's lovely.

 TV and radio reports say it was a gas mark 4.7 on the richter scale, which might seem a bit feeble to any international viewers, but it's quite something for here.
 There's naturally been some overexcitement among those who've phoned the local radio station, one woman said she lives near the channel tunnel and she DEFINITELY heard a big explosion, hmm.
 TV news reports are a bit annoying really.
 Luckily only one person's been injured in all of this, but all of the damage seems to be over the east side of town.
 I'm not saying this is the worst part of town or anything like that, but all the teenagers with prams and baseball caps that you see gurning in the background of the news reports are not representative of the town as a whole, honest.
 Here's a nice house across the street that seems to have taken a bad hit.
 Click on the photo to zoom in to the cracks:

 Luckily the power is back on, so just popped back in to post this, and then we're heading out of town to somewhere the businesses are not disrupted, so we can get some lunch and that.

 Bit of excitement eh?
 This distracted me from my cold that's been building up all week, but now I'm relaxed again it's creeping back, bah.

 Paul Clarke's blog - I live in Hythe near Folkestone.
-Wed to Clare + dad to two, I am a full-stack web developr, and I do js / Node, some ruby, other languages ect ect.
+Wed + dad to two, I am a full-stack web developr, and I do js / Node, some ruby, other languages ect ect.
 I like pubbing, parkrun, eating, home automation + other diy jiggery-pokery, history, tree stuff, Television, squirrels, pirates, lego, and TIME TRAVEL.